thomasgrusz/thomasgrusz.github.io/readme.md

 to minify and copy `scr` files to root `/` for production.

-If you have `gulp` installed _globally_ on your system, you can just run
+If you have `gulp-cli` installed _globally_ on your system, you can run

 ```
 gulp